 – 38 Nguyen Thuong Hien, ward 5, district 3.

 – The area of Turtle Lake, Cong Truong Quoc Te street, district 1.

 Price range: 10,000 – 20,000 VND.

 2. Súp Cua – Vietnamese Crab Soup

-Unlike soup in western countries, the Vietnamese soup doesn’t have dairy products such as butter, milk, or cream, which enriches the richness for the dish.
+Unlike soup in western countries, Vietnamese soup doesn’t have dairy products such as butter, milk, or cream, which enriches the richness of the dish.
 Soup in Vietnam has a lot of ingredients from vegetables to meat.
-Among those, Súp cua or crab soup is a scrumptious food for anyone to have a fill-up in the afternoon.
-Giving a try a Súp cua bowl, you’re gonna find interests since the soup not only has crab meat and broth but also strings of beaten eggs, corn, shredded chicken, pigskin, mushroom, pig brain, and even century egg, etc. I can guarantee that Súp cua will satisfy your stomach!
+Among those, Súp Cua or crab soup is a scrumptious food for anyone to have a fill-up in the afternoon.
+Giving a try a Súp Cua bowl, you’re gonna find interests since the soup not only has crab meat and broth but also strings of beaten eggs, corn, shredded chicken, pigskin, mushroom, pig brain, and even century egg, etc. I can guarantee that Súp Cua will satisfy your stomach!

 Where to eat Súp Cua:

 – Súp Cua Hạnh – 517 Su Van Hanh, district 1.